Tusi (drug): United States

 Authorities in New York City report that lab-tested samples have very little or no cocaine.
 They say there are record numbers of overdoses and there is no way to know exactly what is in pink cocaine.
-Because the drug usually contains a mix of uppers and downers, it is sometimes called a speedball.
+Because tusi usually contains a mix of uppers and downers, it is sometimes called a speedball.

 Authorities are trying to educate potential users who may not know how different ketamine is from cocaine.
 Cocaine is a stimulant and ketamine is a sedative-hallucinogenic anesthetic.
 It does not mix well with alcohol.

 Effects

 Common effects

 The effects of tusi are varied and depend on the specific mix of substances in each dose.
 Similar to ecstasy, tusi can cause an intense feeling of happiness and an increase in energy, making it popular at electronic music parties.
-In addition, it can induce sudden changes in mood, from euphoria to anxiety and paranoia.
+In addition, it can induce sudden changes in mood, ranging from euphoria to paranoia.

 Various sources claim that the duration of its effects vary from 30 minutes to a maximum of 8 hours.

 Risks

 With repeated use, users can develop tolerance, leading to an increase in the dose consumed and an increased risk of severe adverse effects.
-These can include seizures, cardiac arrhythmias, increased blood pressure, and risk of heart attack.
-In extreme cases, excessive use can result in sympathomimetic toxicological syndrome, which can be fatal.
+Potentially fatal adverse effects of tusi include seizures, cardiac arrhythmias, increased blood pressure, and heart attack.

-In addition to anxiety and paranoia, use of this drug can cause psychotic episodes and flashbacks, in which the user relives the drug's effects long after use.
+This drug has been known to cause substance-induced psychosis.